soallak/soallak.github.io/_projects/krs_openvslam/setup.markdown

 **Note:** Another distribution could be used

 [ros-perception/vision_opencv](https://github.com/ros-perception/vision_opencv/tree/ros2) is a needed dependency.
 If ROS2 is to be installed using binary packages, through the OS package manager, for example on Ubuntu, *ros-rolling-desktop* includes the components of *vision_opencv*.
-If ROS2 is build from sources, then one has to add *vision_opencv* to the repositories list before importing them using *vcstool*
+If ROS2 is built from sources, then one has to add *vision_opencv* to the repositories list before importing them using *vcs*

 ## OpenVSLAM dependencies